-March 1933 was a busy time for him: revising his magnum opus as The Great Illusion 1933 – which meant trying to clarify where he stood as the world lurched further into the dark; watching the rapid ascent of the Fuhrer to absolute power; and monitoring the ongoing Geneva Disarmament Conference, being chaired by Arthur Henderson, the British Labour leader who was awarded the 1934 Nobel Peace Prize for his efforts (simultaneous to Sir Norman being awarded his 1933 Prize – of which more later).
+March 1933 was a busy time for him: revising his magnum opus as The Great Illusion 1933 – which meant trying to clarify where he stood as the world lurched further into the dark; watching the rapid ascent of the Fuhrer to absolute power; and monitoring the ongoing Geneva Disarmament Conference, being chaired by Arthur Henderson, the British Labour leader who was awarded the 1934 Nobel Peace Prize.
 In addition Sir Norman was editing his notes from Halley lectures he had delivered in January into a short book From Chaos to Control.

 Aside for those intellectual challenges, he may also have been thinking about what he would say in honour of Lady Rhondda.
 Of that at least we do know a little: press reports tell us that he spoke of “the great service that Lady Rhondda was rendering by using her influence through the weekly press to give expression to a considered civilised opinion that counterbalanced the hasty and less civilised opinions of the daily press.
 Her journal was keeping alive independence of thought and making possible the sort of thing Swift as a pamphleteer did in his time”.